 My personal project, The Enthusiasms of Charles Harrington Elster, will be published in two volumes and will feature the language maven as you've never read him before.
-See "Elster Update" on the Comments page for more information.

 CHARLIE IS ON TWITTER

 Welcome, Word Lovers!

 You have landed at the website of writer, radio commentator, and lexicomane Charles Harrington Elster, aka the Grandiloquent Gumshoe.
 (If you're wondering what a lexicomane is, it's a lover of dictionaries.)

 Bring up the subject of language and I'll talk your ear off.
 Hand me a dictionary and I'm lost in its pages for a week.
 Ask me to find an obscure word and I won't sleep until I track it down.
 I am an unrepentant, irremediable word nerd and proud of it, for language is the most pleasant obsession I know.

 Day and night, weekday and weekend, I am drawn to the luminescent screen of my computer, there to wrestle with strand upon strand of sticky syntax.
 If you want to find me, listen for a bunched clamor of keystrokes.
 Look for a forehead furrowed from straining over where to place a comma or delete a word.
 Look for eyes gone blank from focusing too long on the cobwebs quivering in the corner of the ceiling.
 Look for a man seduced by the sound of syllables and caught in the web of words.

-If you are a fellow woolgatherer in the world of words, or simply an inquisitive visitor searching for verbal entertainment or enlightenment, I invite you explore my website and learn more about my work.
+If you are a fellow woolgatherer in the world of words, or simply an inquisitive visitor searching for verbal entertainment or enlightenment, I invite you to explore my website and learn more about my work.